PimPrint rendering project

 ];

-For convenient creation if this array MdsPimPrintCoreBundle offers the ready to use Service \Mds\PimPrint\CoreBundle\Service\InDesign\PublicationTreeBuilder.
-Inject this service into the project service and use it to return publications displayed the plugin.
+For convenient creation, this array MdsPimPrintCoreBundle offers the ready-to-use service \Mds\PimPrint\CoreBundle\Service\InDesign\PublicationTreeBuilder.
+Inject this service into the project and use it to return publications displayed the plugin.

-Custom domain logic can be implemented by extending the service like shown in PimPrint-Demo with \Mds\PimPrint\DemoBundle\Service\DataPrintPublicationLoader.
+Custom domain logic can be implemented by extending the service like shown in PimPrint-Demo with \Mds\PimPrint\DemoBundle\Project\CarsDemo\TreeBuilder\ManufacturerTreeBuilder.

 <?php